 Did you know that, as a teacher, if you fail to follow the Fair Dealing Guidelines,

 you are at risk of copyright infringement – and you, your school, and your school

 board can be held responsible for damages?

-To learn how changes to Canada's copyright law impact lesson planning and the use of copyright-protected works, teachers and school staff are encouraged to print a copy of the Fair Dealing Guidelines for personal reference.
+To learn how changes to Canada's copyright law impact lesson planning and the use of copyright-protected works, teachers and school staff are encouraged to:

 You need to know and use the Fair Dealing Guidelines as well as the established school process for seeking copyright advice and obtaining necessary copyright permission.